CODING-Enthusiast9857/Notepad-Clone/README.md

 # Notepad
-This is simple Notepad made using Java.
+- This is simple Notepad made using Java.
+- Swing components have been used to develop this simple text editor.